C2DH/open-tei-transviewer/ReadMe.txt

 templates - Transviewer core and project-specific (plugins) CSS and XSLT stylesheets.
 The modular structure should allow reuse, customisation and integration of new (project-specific) formatting/transformation features.

-core - CSS or XSLT applying to a larger number of project (e.g. transformation of the most common XML structural elements or basic CSS formatting).
+core - CSS or XSLT applying to a larger number of projects (e.g. transformation of the most common XML structural elements or basic CSS formatting).

 plugins - It may contain subfolders for each project requiring specific configurations.
 The name of the subfolder is the same with that of the project mentioned in the data folder (e.g. sample_transcr-facs).